We work to promote land conservation through effective education and advocacy.

 As of March, there were 118 total land acquisition projects on the Florida Forever priority list.
 Added together, those projects total nearly 2.2 million acres.
 According to the Trust for Public Land, it would cost at least $5 billion to acquire all of the land on the list, and that’s considered a conservative estimate.

-The Conservation Trust for Florida currently has eight proposed land protection projects, totaling 144,437 acres, on the Florida Forever priority list.
+Conservation Florida currently has eight proposed land protection projects, totaling 144,437 acres, on the Florida Forever priority list.
 If funding to the program is restored, we can move forward on the protection of our highly-ranked Florida Forever projects.
 Until then, these critical projects remain on hold and are at risk of being sold for development.

 Over the last decade, we have successfully secured funding for a number of agricultural land protection projects via the RFLPP on behalf of ranchers and families with working farms.
 We currently have 21 active projects on the RFLPP list that total 69,883 acres.
 As with the Florida Forever program, adequate funding of the RFLPP is needed to complete these projects.